athenarc/UDFBench/README.md

 # UDFBench

 Welcome to the **UDFBench** repository!
-This benchmark provides datasets, queries, and UDF implementations to evaluate the performance of User-Defined Functions across multiple database engines.
+This benchmark provides datasets based on real data from **[OpenAIRE](https://zenodo.org/records/10488385)**, queries, and UDF implementations to evaluate the performance of User-Defined Functions across multiple database engines.

 ---